shaikrb/RobotFrameworkSelenium/README.md

 ### Mouse actions:

-Open Context Menu - Open context menu i.e. right click but takes locator as argument to right click on\
+Open Context Menu - Open context menu i.e. right click but takes locator as argument to right-click on\
-Double Click Element - Double clicks on the element by taking element locator as argument\
+Double Click Element - Double-clicks on the element by taking element locator as argument\
 Mouse Down - Clicks mouse down button on the element locator argument provided\
 Mouse Up - Clicks mouse up button on the element locator argument provided\
 Mouse Over - Hovers the mouse pointer on the element with provided argument locator\